 Who is an Author?

-Our core practice about authorship rules is originated from the ICMJE, which defines the Role of Authors and Contributors.
-Based on ICMJE, authorship criteria must match with the below conditions:
+Our core practice regarding authorship rules originated from the ICMJE, which defines the Role of Authors and Contributors.
+Based on ICMJE, authorship criteria must match the below conditions:

 - Substantial contributions to the conception or design of the work or the acquisition, analysis, or interpretation of data